Window Frame Terminology

 Sidelights

-These that are mounted on the sides of a door to let in additional light and ventilation, if operable.
+Sidelights are mounted on the sides of a door to let in additional light and ventilation.

 Single-Hung Windows

 These have two sashes, one above the other, but only the lower sash is movable and the upper sash is fixed.
-Visit our page on single hungs.
+Additionally, visit our page on single hungs.

 Skylight

 These are roof mounted windows that provide light from above.
-Operable skylights can be opened to provide ventilation as well.
-Find out more on skylights.
+Also, operable skylights provide great ventilation.
+Additionally, find out more on skylights.

 Venetian

 Large rectangular or square windows that have smaller semi-circle windows above and other small windows on each side.
-Also called Palladian.
+Conversely, these are also called Palladian.

 Quality Replacement Window Companies